 For the ultimate adventure out of Boquete, hire a local guide and climb Volcan Baru, an active stratovolcano and Panama's tallest peak at 3,475 meters (11,398 feet).

-Alternatively, if you want to hike near the volcano, but not climb up it, there's the easier Sendero Los Quetzales (The Quetzales Trail).
+Alternatively, if you want to hike near the volcano but not climb up it, there's the easier Sendero Los Quetzales (The Quetzales Trail).
 This can be done with or without a guide.

 9. Whale Watching in the Gulf of Chiriqui

 The Gulf of Chiriqui on the Pacific side of Panama is a meeting point for humpback whales from August to November.
+They come from the northern and southern hemispheres to mate, give birth, and teach their newborns how to swim.
+Sperm whales and orcas have also been spotted in these waters.

 While I didn't go whale watching in Panama, I did have a fantastic experience further south off the coast of Ecuador.